Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 With rising rates, your mortgage will still offer a much lower-interest way to borrow compared to the jacked-up rates you'll get with credit cards or private loans.

-If you have equity in your home, we can help look into your refinance or add a HELOC for extra funds for investment, home upgrades or schooling.
+If you have equity in your home, we can help look into your refinance, a HELOC, or a second mortgage for extra funds for investment, home upgrades or schooling.

 12. Skip a mortgage payment to pay off higher-interest debt that month